roddhjav/apparmor.d/docs/development/dbus.md

 **`[label=AARE]`**

-:    Name of the profile
+:    Name of the profile.
+Mandatory for `talk` access.

 **`[interface=AARE]`**